Grover Whalen: Mr. New York

 The bulk of his writing describes planning and execution of receptions, ceremonies, and civic projects under his direction.
 He provides vivid imagery and background information regarding specific events such as ticker-tape parades for American heroes like Lindbergh after the completion of his flight across the Atlantic Ocean from New York to Paris in 1927.
 Whalen also goes into great detail about the planning and intricacies behind the parades for returning World War II soldiers, most notably General Dwight D. Eisenhower in June 1945.
-Although Whalen claims that he wrote extensively about those accounts because he thought his readers would find them most interesting, many accounts are a subtle way of documenting his accomplishments over the course of his career.
-Taking into account Minton's encouragement to write about the transformative societal change of New York during the first quarter of the twentieth century, had Minton been alive to read the published version of Whalen's autobiography, he might have been disappointed.
-For a man responsible for implementing much of New York City's policies working in the Mayor's office and later as NYPD police commissioner, Whalen offers a limited perspective into the implications of his professional career on the transformative social and cultural change happening within the city.
+Although Whalen claims that he wrote extensively about those accounts because he thought his readers would find them most interesting, he left out the fact of political corruption.

-Furthermore, the autobiography ignores any corruption during his career in public service.
 Throughout his writings, he often refers to the advantages of political ambition under the wing of Tammany Hall.
 However, he never admits to any moral wrongdoing of the political machine.
 Also, after the stock market crashed in 1929, Frank Costello was recorded telling Lucky Luciano that he had to advance Whalen $30,000 to cover his margin calls on the market.
 A few seconds later he said, "What could I do?
 We own him."
-Although Whalen omits this in his autobiography, he was a somewhat corrupt public figure.

 In the beginning and ending chapters of the autobiography, Whalen provides valuable insight on the many things he values and loves about his city.
 In the first few chapters, Whalen writes with a nostalgic pen recollecting memories of the family culture of the close-knit neighborhood he grew up in on the Lower East Side.
-Contrasted against his writing emphasizing efficiency and organization regarding later years, particularly when working for the Mayor's Office and as Police Commissioner, Whalen longs for his childhood days, when everyone in his neighborhood knew everyone by first name.